paritytech/substrate-contracts-node/README.md

-The `--locked` flag makes the installation use the same versions as the `Cargo.lock` in those repositories ‒ ensuring that the last known-to-work version of the dependencies is used.
+The `--locked` flag makes the installation use the same versions as the `Cargo.lock` in those repositories ‒ ensuring that the last known-to-work version of the dependencies are used.

 The latest confirmed working Substrate commit which will then be used is [b391b82954ad95a927a921035e3017c4a0aad516](https://github.com/paritytech/substrate/tree/b391b82954ad95a927a921035e3017c4a0aad516).